 If an accident with a moving truck left you with serious injuries, the road to recovery might not be a smooth one.
 You’re in pain, your family is facing a huge financial burden, and insurers are arguing about who has to pay.

-Let Us Deal With Your Claim: You have more important things to worry about.
-We’ll deal with the insurance company so that you can focus on getting better.
+For a U-Haul accident case in New Jersey, you want an attorney with experience handling motor vehicle claims in general and truck accident claims in particular.
+You have more important things to worry about.
+An attorney can deal with the insurance company so you can focus on getting better.

 Just how common are accidents with moving trucks?
 You might be surprised.